[Minor revision–posted 2/15/19 (replaces 12/19/16 edition)]

 The electronic Performance Management (ePM) System is Texas Tech's automated performance information management system for all staff employees.
 The ePM provides a turnkey solution for creating automated performance management documents, including position descriptions, employee self-assessments, and performance evaluations.

 a.
-Performance evaluations are a condition of employment for all benefits-eligible staff employees.
+Position descriptions and performance evaluations are a condition of employment for all benefits-eligible staff employees.

 b.
-It is the immediate supervisor's responsibility to ensure position descriptions and performance evaluations for employees under his/her supervision are completed within the required timeframe.
+It is the immediate supervisor's responsibility to ensure position descriptions and performance evaluations for employees under their supervision are completed within the required timeframe.

 c.
 Use of ePM is required to complete employee position descriptions and performance evaluations.